kusumotoa/wiki-work/Advanced-Usage.md

 ```swift
 class MyWebImageDownloaderOperation : SDWebImageDownloaderOperation {}
 ```

+For example, the HTTP redirection policy.
+You can implements the [URLSession:task:willPerformHTTPRedirection:newRequest:completionHandler:](https://developer.apple.com/documentation/foundation/nsurlsessiontaskdelegate/1411626-urlsession?language=objc) method in your custom operation class.

 After you create a custom download operation class, you can now tell the downloader use that class instead of built-in one.